Zielak/cardsGame/docs/server/conditions.md

 con.get("deck").is.not.empty()
 ```

-Such references can be used throughout whole `getConditions()` function.
+Such references can be used throughout whole `checkConditions()` function.
 Once it ends, the main `conditions` object is destroyed and all references are lost.
 So you can't re-use the same alias in different Action Templates.

 ### `get(alias: string)`